Kombai dog

 The Kombai or Polygar dog is a breed of working dog native to Tamil Nadu in Southern India.
 Traditionally kept for guarding and protection, they have a reputation for making excellent guard dogs.
 They were also occasionally used for hunting big game.
+The Kombai is an extremely rare and prized breed, and efforts are underway to increase the population of this breed.
+These efforts are showing signs of success, because of the various Kombai breeders along southern India who have helped to preserve this breed.

 Description

 The Kombai is described as a broad, short, muscular, powerful and athletic dog that stands around 23 in.
-They have a short, smooth coat that is usually light brown to dark red in colour, and a black muzzle.
-They have dark eyes, the mid-length ears with bent tips, and a fine muzzle.
+They have a short, smooth coat that is usually light brown to dark red in colour.
+They have dark eyes, the mid-length ears with bent tips(With the ears, in some individuals, being completely black), and a characteristic fine, black, mask-like muzzle.
 The breed has a broad, slightly haired tail that is carried over their back resembling a sickle.

-The Kombai is described as highly intelligent and extremely loyal to, and affectionate with, people they are familiar with, being particularly sweet-natured and tolerant of children with whom they allow particularly rough play, but when aroused by strangers or unfamiliar dogs they can be ferocious, making them excellent guard dogs.
+The Kombai is traditionally described described as a loyal and protective breed that forms strong bonds with familiar people.
+It is generally tolerant of children within its household, while its reserved and territorial nature towards unfamiliar people and dogs has historically made it suitable for use as a guard dogs.